pypingou/hackmd_docs/gitlab_ama.md

 On September 9th, the questions will be ordered here by their popularity, so the most popular questions are asked first.

+### The answer section

+The answer section is for **GitLab** to provide an answer to the question.
+Please do not fill it for them.
+All of the Q&As will be published after the session.

 ---

 ## Questions